FawwazGoal/ETL-Project/README.md

-ETL Process with FTP file
+ETL Process from FTP server to Database